Australian Shepherd Breed HealthMajor concerns:

 Slightly longer than it is tall, the front legs of the Australian shepherd are strong and straight with oval bone.
 The compact feet are oval with well-arched toes and thick, resilient pads.
 The strong hindquarters are equal in width of the forequarters at the shoulders.
 The strong, clean-cut head features a tapered muzzle that is rounded at the tip.
 The almond-shaped eyes can be blue, brown, or amber and offer an eager, intelligent expression.
 The moderately-sized ears are triangular in shape and set high on the head.
 In blue merles and blacks, the nose is black, and in red merles and reds, the nose is liver.
 The teeth meet in either a level or scissors bite.
 The strong neck is moderately long and slightly arched, blending nicely into the shoulders.
 The tail is usually straight and can be docked or naturally bobbed.
 The double coat of the Australian shepherd consists of a straight or wavy outer coat of medium texture.
 It is weather resistant.
 The undercoat varies depending on the climate.
 There is usually a nice mane and frill around the neck.
 The coat comes in the following colors: blue merle, black, red merle, red (with or without white markings and/or tan points).
 The gait of this breed is best described as smooth, free, and easy.

 Generally, the coat of this breed is quite easy to groom.
 Simply brush or comb the coat a couple of times a week using a firm bristle brush.
 Be sure to check for burrs and such if the dog is outside.
 Bathing should only be done when necessary.
 This breed is considered to be an average shedder.
 It is important that the Australian shepherd is provided with daily mental and physical exercise.
 Long walks and games are suggested, as well as the chance to run and play in a safe area.
+Homes with large fenced yards would be best for the Australian shepherd.
 This is a social breed, so it needs to spend plenty of time with its family and should not be tied out in the yard all day.
-It is not recommended for apartment dwelling, and a large yard is best.
-Obedience training is strongly suggested, and this breed should excel at it because of its intelligence and willingness to please.